Presence

 Check user's app presence

-active is a property called on the User object that lets you check whether a user has recently been active in the chat app based on their last activity timestamp and a configured interval.
+active is a getter property on the User object that checks whether a user has recently been active based on their last activity timestamp and the configured interval.

 Required configuration